mknw/ms-ci/pipelines/environments/README.md

 Each environment directory also contains files called `terraform.tfvars` overriding the default values specified in `varibales.tf`, wherever it is necessary.

+The only **VM configuration** working is on *minimal-prod-env*, which should become the new dev.

-The fields **meant for deployment** and **VM configuration** are specifying aspects of each configuration which could not be fully tested.
+The fields **meant for deployment** are legacy terms associated with the initial setups, which failed to deploy.

-Each configuration should be worked on without touching other configurations.
+The future dev and mantainer of this repo should make *minimal-prod-env* the new dev and prod, virtually identical from the beginning.

+Note that, when one configuration is worked on, no other configurations should be touched.
 This is because the state-tflock file is synced with the GCP storage bucket in the GC Project.
-Once one configuration is tried, we can continue

-## Minimal configurations

-This can be run by cd'ing in each directory and running `terraform apply`.

-In the last few days of my employment at MS, I will focus on the minimal-prod-module to configure our DevOps structure.
+Of course one can load different initialization scripts (`helper-scripts`) and work concurrently on different GCP projects.